linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Notes Full.md

 ---
-aliases:
-  - Borrower-Lender Conflicts and Debt Contracts
+title: Class Note 1: Borrower-Lender Conflicts and Debt Contracts
-tags:
-key_concepts:
 parent_directory: Financial Markets and Institutions 2
+formatted: 2025-12-21 09:58:25 PM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
+primary_tags:
+  - borrower lender conflicts
+  - debt contract incentives
+  - financial intermediation
+  - monitoring delegation
+secondary_tags:
+  - asset substitution theory
+  - capital budgeting decisions
+  - agency problems
+  - liquidation threats
+  - covenant enforcement
+  - bank asset services
+  - delegated monitoring
+  - diversification benefits
 cssclasses: academia
-title: "Class Note 1: Borrower-Lender Conflicts and Debt Contracts"
-linter-yaml-title-alias: "Class Note 1: Borrower-Lender Conflicts and Debt Contracts"
 ---

+# Borrower-Lender Conflicts and Debt Contracts

-# Class Note 1
+## Class Note 1

-# Borrower-Lender conflicts and implied agency problems.
+### Borrower-Lender conflicts and implied agency problems.

 The amount of leverage has an impact on the incentives of someone who maximizes the value of the residual equity claim.
 This "asset substitution theory" is a popular theory of capital structure, but it is not too plausible for large firms.
 It makes the most sense for owner managed firms, where the manager is the stockholder.
 If the owner and manager differ, one needs to examine the manager's incentive contract to learn his/her incentives.
 We will see later that the owner's and manager's incentives are naturally aligned for nearly insolvent firms and for some financial institutions that have government deposit insurance.